winding machine application - Energy Storage

 2. Flip the power switch on the base.

 3. The controller will boot into Waiting state.
-You’ll know it’s ready because the “Ready/Waiting” indicator lights up.
-If it’s off, the machine is in Setting state, meaning you can still adjust parameters before running.
+The “Ready/Waiting” indicator lights up when it’s ready.
+If it’s off, the machine is in Setting state, meaning parameters can still be adjusted.

 Front panel controls and indicators of Guangri winder

-• Nine function keys for power, start/stop, reset, manual jog, direction control, and auto/manual mode selection.
+• Nine function keys on the tape machine handle power, start/stop, reset, manual jog, direction control, and auto/manual mode selection.

-• Two knobs: one for speed (winding/taping RPM), one for pitch (spacing between turns or tape wraps).
+• Two adjustment knobscontrol speed (winding/taping RPM) and pitch (spacing between turns or tape wraps).

-• Mode switch: toggle between Manual mode (slow jogs, setup adjustments) and Auto mode (continuous winding/taping).
+• The mode switch toggles between Manual mode (slow jog and setup adjustments) and Auto mode (continuous winding/taping).

-• Start/Stop key: arms the machine and begins the cycle.
+• Start/Stop key: arms the system and starts the cycle

-• Reset key: clears a fault or prepares for the next job.
+• Reset key: clears errors or gets ready for the next job

-• Manual mode: ideal for setup, coil positioning, or trial runs.
+• Manual mode: used for setup, coil positioning, or trial runs

-• Auto mode: hands-free, repeatable runs with stored programs.
+• Auto mode: enables repeatable, hands-free winding/taping with stored programs.

-You can run jobs via the foot pedal (pedal mode) or go fully automated with Auto-start (machine ramps up and down automatically).
+You can also run via foot pedal mode or switch to full Auto-start (machine ramps up and down automatically).

 Back panel sockets and switches of winding machine

-The base and counter rear panels hold the connections and deeper configuration:
+The base and rear control panels house all connections and deeper configuration settings:

-• Base sockets: plug-ins for the controller, pedal, sensors, and—on taping machines—the auto-scissors.
-Also includes fuse access and main power input.
+• Base sockets connect the controller, foot pedal, sensors, and—on taping machines—the auto-scissors, also including fuse access and main power input.

-• Machine type switch: set for toroidal, belt/slider, gear head, or taping models.
+• Machine type switch: selects toroidal, belt/slider, gear head, or taping models.

-• Core start direction switch: for fan-shape windings under auto mode.
+• Core start direction switch:sets the starting direction for fan-shaped windings in Auto mode.

 Programming the Controller interface with display keys